intershop/helm-charts/charts/iom/docs/ToolsAndConcepts.rst

 * docker.tools.intershop.com/iom/intershophub/iom-dbaccount:1.4.0
 * docker.tools.intershop.com/iom/intershophub/iom:4.0.0

+.. regular notes are not rendedered correctly in GitHub

+**Note**

-.. note:: Adapt the tag (version number) if you use a newer version of IOM.
+   Adapt the tag (version number) if you use a newer version of IOM.
 For a full list of available versions see `Overview - IOM Public Release Notes <https://support.intershop.com/kb/283D59>`_.

 *docker.tools.intershop.com* is a private Docker registry.
 Private Docker registries require authentication and sufficient rights to pull images from them.
 The according authentication data can be passed in a Kubernetes secret object, which has to be set using the Helm parameter *imagePullSecrets*.